MarounNawwar/MarounNawwar/README.md

 Software Engineer and Full Stack Developer
 ------------------------------------------

-I am a motivated, personable and communicative developer.
-A 2021 Computer Science graduate of the Lebanese University interested in software development, backend development, AI and security.
+I am a motivated, personable and communicative Software Engineer.
+A 2021 Computer Science graduate of the Lebanese University interested in software Engineering, backend development, algorithms, AI and security.

 * 🌍  I'm based in Lebanon
 * ✉️  You can contact me at [nawwarmaroun@gmail.com](mailto:nawwarmaroun@gmail.com)